mia-platform/miactl/README.md

 You could install `bash-completion` running `apt-get install bash-completion`.

 The above command create `/usr/share/bash-completion/bash_completion`, which is the main script of bash completion.
 Try to run the command `type _init_completion`.
-If the command succeeds, you're already set.
+If the command succeeds, you’re already set.
 Otherwise, add to the `~/.bashrc` file:

 ```sh